vincentbernat/awesome-configuration/README.md

    `ps`, it looks at the list of the connected clients with `xwininfo`.
 Seems reliable.
  - I use a light transparency effect to tell if a window has the focus or not.
 It needs a composite manager.
-I have chosen `unagi` for this (packaged in Debian).
  - I use a Python script `bin/build-wallpaper` to build the wallpaper to be displayed.
 There is a random selection and it works with multihead setup.
 It seems that classic tools are now able to change